Editing Orders Placed in a Different Currency (Multicurrency)

 Unfortunately, Edit Order isn’t able to edit orders that were placed in a different currency than your store’s default currency.

 Shopify currently does not allow any apps to use their multi-currency APIs.
 We’ve been working with Shopify to get this restriction lifted, but have not been promised a date when they might do it.

 To bypass these limitations and edit an order placed in a different currency than your store currency, you can convert the order to your store’s default currency and edit it using Edit Order following these steps:

-- Click More Actions > Cancel order to cancel the original order without refunding it (so you can retain the original payment)
+- Click More Actions > Cancel order to cancel the original order in Shopify without refunding it (so you can retain the original payment).

-- In your Shopify Admin, click More Actions > Duplicate to duplicate the order as a new draft order in your store's default currency
+- In your Shopify Admin, click More Actions > Duplicate to duplicate the order as a new draft order in your store's default currency.

 - Mark the newly created draft order as paid.

 - Edit the newly created order using Edit Order.